-{Theorem~\ref{theo:policy_i} presents the existence of a critical threshold $i_t^*$ with respect to the impurity level:} given the same protein and knowledge states, if we harvest at a certain impurity level, we will also harvest at any higher level of impurity.
-That is, the physical-state space can be split into a harvest zone and a continue zone {indicating the optimal action at a particular physical state.
+Proposition~\ref{theo:policy_i} presents the existence of a critical threshold $i_t^*$ with respect to the impurity level: for a given protein and knowledge state, if we harvest at a certain impurity level, we will also harvest at any higher level of impurity.
+That is, at a given knowledge state, the physical-state space can be split into a harvest zone and a continue zone indicating the optimal action.
 The notations $i_t^+$ and $i_t^-$ in Theorem~\ref{theo:policy_i} represent any two distinct values of the impurity state that must satisfy the sufficient condition~\eqref{eq.optimalPolicyCondition} to assure the optimality of a control-limit policy with respect to the impurity level.
-Given a fixed protein level and knowledge state, if it is optimal to harvest at a certain impurity level $i_t^-$ , then it is also optimal at any higher impurity level $i_t^+$.
-If condition~\eqref{eq.optimalPolicyCondition} is satisfied for all $i_t^+ > i_t^- \ge 0$, the optimal policy is guaranteed to be a control-limit policy with a critical threshold on the impurity level.
-We note that condition~\eqref{eq.optimalPolicyCondition} holds for the realistic cases we studied.
-In particular, this condition is more likely to be satisfied as the relative value of the failure penalty $r_f$ increases compared to $c_1$ and $c_2$.
-In practice, it is common that $r_f$ is much larger compared to $c_1$ and $c_2$, reflecting the fact that failures are undesired because of strict safety concerns, loss of reputation, and extra rework. }
+If the condition~\eqref{eq.optimalPolicyCondition} is satisfied for all $i_t^+ > i_t^- \ge 0$, the optimal policy is guaranteed to be a control-limit policy with a critical threshold on the impurity level.